 This is fundamentally different from the streaming model.
 Instead of earning $0.003 per play and needing three hundred thousand streams to make a thousand dollars, you earn meaningful amounts from individual licensing transactions.
 A single commercial license sale at $50 is worth more than fifteen thousand streams on most platforms.

-Check Your Gem & Coin Balance
+Check Your Gem Balance & Earnings

 Track your earnings, view your transaction history, and see which tracks are generating the most engagement and revenue.